RaphaelZH/Study_Notes_and_Programming_Exercises_for_English-Language_Computer_Books_EN/1. Study Notes/1. Model-Driven Software Engineering in Practice (Second Edition)/Model-Driven Software Engineering in Practice (Second Edition).md

 > * Stereotypes extend metaclasses by defining additional semantics for their concept.
 A model element can be stereotyped multiple ways, specifying base metaclasses, constraints, tagging values, and an icon.
 >
 > * Stereotypes define new modeling concepts, while subclassing defines a special relation between items in the same model.
 Stereotypes are used for additional semantic constraints, semantics outside UML’s scope, and new modeling concepts.

 ---

+### 6.5.2 PREDICATES

+Another way to vary UML semantics is to use restriction *predicates* (e.g., OCL expressions) that reduce semantic variation of modeling elements.
+Predicates can be attached to any UML meta-class or stereotype and can be formal or informal expressions.
+To be coherent with UML symbols, expressions must not contradict the inherited base semantics of elements.

+---

+> **Résumé** :
+>
+> * Restriction predicates, such as OCL expressions, can be used to vary UML semantics by reducing the semantic variation of modeling elements.
+These predicates can be attached to any UML meta-class or stereotype and can be formal or informal expressions.

+---

+### 6.5.3 TAGGED VALUES

+*Tagged values* consist of a tag-value pair that can be attached as a typed property to a stereotype.
+They allow designers to specify additional information useful for implementing, transforming, or executing a model, such as defining project management data.
+For example, a tagged value "status = unit_tested" can declare that a component has gone through the unit testing phase.

+---

+> **Résumé** :
+>
+> * Tagged values are typed properties attached to stereotypes, providing additional information for model implementation, transformation, or execution.

+---